davidfuzju/SMBCustomRelationshipSegue/README.md

 	this example uses `RESideMenu` as a custom container view controller to show how to use `SMBCustomRelationshipSegue` make your storyboard continuous and meaningful

-	BTW, `RESideMenu` is a very beautiful custom container view controller and the lib itself is worth learning. here is the [link][4]
+	> `RESideMenu` is a very beautiful custom container view controller and here is the [link][4]

 + container

 	this example is inspired by objc.io’s [Custom Container View Controller Transitions][5] and the repo is [here][6].
-In that repo, the project use full hand code to implement the custom container view controller, and I change it with `SMBCustomRelationshipSegue`, make the relationship between child view controllers and container view controller be seen in storyboard
+In that repo, the project implement the custom container view controller without any interface file, and I update it with `SMBCustomRelationshipSegue`, now the relationship between container view controller and child view controllers can be seen in storyboard

-`SMBCustomRelationshipSegue` support `one to one` relationship(like UINavigationController’s rootViewController relationship segue) and `one to many` relationship (like UITabbarController’s viewControllers relationship segue). all you need to do are just two step:
+`SMBCustomRelationshipSegue` now supports `one to one` relationship(like UINavigationController’s rootViewController relationship segue) and `one to many` relationship (like UITabbarController’s viewControllers relationship segue). all you need to do are just two steps:

 1. subclass your view controller or UIViewController, overwrite the method: